Stanxxy/CS6380Project1/README.md

 - Sennan:
   - In the version of Sharayu he keeps the round value in each process while I think we don't have to do that
-  - On the other hand I think we should use a brocast process to do the final leader broad cast to all workers and finally randomly pick a worker to know the leader